 Many organizations already took a big hit to their sales and on their bottom line.
 Many consumers fear a recession next year and are spending less money than usual (though many consumers are actually currently spending 30% more on online shopping than normal) at the moment.
 So the question is whether to pull back some of the marketing initiatives or to do more online in the months to come?

 We picked SEO expert, Mia Andersson, and PPC expert, Anders Leds, brains to find out how they plan to manage and consult their ecommerce clients.

 SEO during and after COVID-19

-It would be rather natural to start reducing spend in SEO and content marketing efforts.
+It would be rather natural to start reducing spending on SEO and content marketing efforts.
 Though the problem is that companies risk losing organic rankings if they stop their marketing efforts.
 When the search demand returns, the companies will continue to drive less organic traffic than before the COVID-19 situation.
-So keep up your SEO-initiatives or maybe do more than you initially planned.
+So keep up your SEO initiatives or maybe do more than you initially planned.

 Closed stores = focus even more online!

 Companies with both a local shop and an online store are responsible for making sure that their local customers can find them online.
 The integration of getting the local shop and online store to benefit from each other has never been more important.